Bad decisions don't happen because people don't care.

-Making space to stay human is essential.
+Making space to stay human matters.

 Ways we work together